dolphindb/Tutorials_EN/streaming_tutorial.md

 Configuration parameters required for the publisher node:

 - maxPubConnections: the maximum number of subscriber nodes that the publisher can connect to.
 If maxPubConnections>0，the node is a publisher node.
 The default value is 0.
-- persisitenceDir: the folder path where the shared streaming table is saved.
-This parameter must be specified to save the streaming table.
+- persisitenceDir: the folder path where the shared stream table is saved.
+This parameter must be specified to save the stream table.
-- persistenceWorkerNum: the number of worker threads responsible for saving the streaming table in asynchronous mode.
+- persistenceWorkerNum: the number of worker threads responsible for saving the stream table in asynchronous mode.
 The default value is 0.
-- maxPersistenceQueueDepth: the maximum depth (number of records) of the message queue when the streaming table is saved in asynchronous mode.
+- maxPersistenceQueueDepth: the maximum depth (number of records) of the message queue when the stream table is saved in asynchronous mode.
 The default value is 10,000,000.
 - maxMsgNumPerBlock: the maximum number of records in a message block.
 The default value is 1024.
 - maxPubQueueDepthPerSite: the maximum depth (number of records) of the message queue at the publisher node.
 The default value is 10,000,000.